tgharold/Lussatite.FeatureManagement/src/Lussatite.FeatureManagement/README.md

 - The order of `ISessionManagers` matters, each takes priority over later ones.
 - The `ISessionManager` should return null if it does not have a definitive answer.
 This allows layering.
 - This `LussatiteLazyCacheFeatureManager` implementation will not write back to the `ISessionManager` instances via `SetAsync(string featureName, bool enabled)`.

+It uses [LazyCache](https://github.com/alastairtree/LazyCache) and you can pass in an `IAppCache` object to the constructor if you want it to share an application-wide cache.
+Be warned that if you use a shared-cache, that per-user / per-session feature values are not supported out of the box.
+For per-user / per-session needs, make sure `LussatiteLazyCacheFeatureManager` is using a separate `IAppCache` for each user/session.

 ### CacheAllFeatureValuesAsync()